oreximus/learnings/InformationTechnology/WebDevelopment/redux.md

 - **UI Layer** --> suppose UI layer has a button (i.e. Add to cart) onClick a handler function will run and it'll **dispatch a event** (i.e. Count Increment or anything).

-- The event will go to the **Redux Store**, will take that event and then give it to the **Reducer Function** (that'll we'll code) which is going to handle our events.
+- The event will go to the **Redux Store**, it will take that event and then give it to the **Reducer Function** (that we'll code) which is going to handle our events.

 ```mermaid
     flowchart LR